mironsuarez/mironsuarez.github.io/essays/UI-framework-reflection.md

 ## UI frameworks accelerate good design
 Hand-coding raw HTML and CSS is valuable for fundamentals, but building every component from scratch quickly becomes a bottleneck.
-UI frameworks give us battle tested building blocks grid systems, buttons, and cards, that snap together with predictable class names.
+UI frameworks give us battle-tested building blocks (grid systems, buttons, and cards) that snap together with predictable class names.
 Instead of burning hours on spacing utilities or mobile breakpoints, I spend my energy on product ideas and accessibility.
-Responsive design comes with easy because the framework authors have already solved how layouts collapse on phones, tablets, and large monitors.
+Responsive design comes easily because the framework authors have already solved how layouts collapse on phones, tablets, and large monitors.
 The end result is faster iteration, fewer bugs, and a more consistent UX across the entire site.

 ## Why Bootstrap keeps showing up
 Bootstrap is still a default choice for many teams because it balances simplicity with flexibility.
 Originally built at Twitter, it has matured into a design system with excellent docs, an enormous component catalog, and Sass variables that let you theme it.
 The 12-column grid is a great design.
 I can define how many columns a section spans on large screens versus small ones with a single class (`col-lg-4 col-12`).
 Utility classes like `d-flex`, `gap-3`, or `text-center` reduce custom CSS, while the JavaScript bundle handles behaviors like collapsible navbars or carousels.
 More importantly, the community posts endless snippets, which means I rarely start from zero.